Salem metropolitan area (India): Revenue Blocks

-Salem Local Planning Authority
+Salem Urban Development Authority

-The Salem Local Planning Authority (SLPA) is nodal planning agency for Salem City Municipal Corporation and it's Suburbs of Indian state of Tamil Nadu.
-Salem Local Planning Authority administers the Salem Metropolitan Area, spread over an area of 675.59 km2.
-And covers the area if Salem City Municipal Corporation, 8 Town Panchayats and 7 Panchayat Unions.
-Total population of the area covered by Salem Local Planning Authority is 1,774,122.
+The Salem Urban Development Authority (SUDA) is nodal planning agency for Salem City Municipal Corporation and it's Suburbs of Indian state of Tamil Nadu.
+Salem Urban Development Authority administers the Salem Metropolitan Area, spread over an area of 1265.197 km2.
+And covers the area of Salem City Municipal Corporation, 2 Municipalities, 8 Town Panchayats and 7 Panchayat Unions.
+Total population of the area covered by Salem Urban Development Authority is 2,463,367.